Tropical Mycology Field Course

 Re-exam

-If the student has not fulfilled the exam registration requirements, the student must take the course again.
+If the student has not fulfilled the examination prerequisites, they must attend the course again.

 Criteria for exam assessment